So You Think You Want to Be a Pioneer…

 4. What are the biggest misperceptions people have about working with Pioneers?

 One is that Pioneers missionaries are “super Christians.”
-We aren’t any different than fellow believers with our strengths and our flaws—we just took a few steps of obedience to follow God’s command to take the gospel to the nations.
+We aren’t any different than fellow believers and have strengths and flaws—we just took a few steps of obedience to follow God’s command to take the gospel to the nations.

 Another misperception is that you have to be a gifted evangelist.
 Most of us aren’t!
 We simply step out in faith to seek out close conversations and relationships with those who have never heard of Jesus and share our own stories.

-5. What kinds of things do candidate coaches look and listen for as they engage with applicants?
+5. What do candidate coaches look and listen for as they engage with applicants?

 We want to hear three fundamental things: